zak91831/blackboxai-1744778914551/CacheXSSDetector/README.md

 - Always obtain proper authorization before testing
 - Follow responsible disclosure practices
 - Be aware of potential impact on cache systems
+- Use rate limiting to avoid disrupting services

 ### Limitations
 - Tool may impact cache performance
 - Some detection methods are timing-dependent
 - False positives may occur in complex scenarios
+- WAF evasion techniques should only be used legally

 ## Best Practices